pzstar/easy-elementor-addons/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Easy Elementor Addons - Addons Pack for Elementor Page Builder Plugin
+Level up with Easy Elementor Addons – adds powerful widgets and sleek design tools to your favorite Elementor page builder.

 == Description ==
 Easy Elementor Addons is an all in one element pack extension for Elementor page builder.
 It provides 50+ creative widgets to provide an outstanding look to your Elementor based WordPress website.
 The elements are multi concept and contain amazing features to make your website more effective by placing the spectacular widgets and enhance the engagement rate.